inkline/inkline/packages/docs/pages/docs/advanced/dark-mode.md

+---
+title: Dark Mode
+description: Easily change the theme of your application to light or dark programmatically.
+---

 # Dark Mode
-## Easily change the theme of your application to light or dark programmatically. {.lead}
+## Easily change the theme of your application to light or dark programmatically.

 Dark mode is natively supported in Inkline by changing the default component `variant` property value.
 The variant can be configured through the `$inkline` global prototype available in every component: